This post is just a quick note to myself on how to configure JBDC on Oracle Enterprise Data Quality (OEDQ) to connect to different databases.

 /dev/sda1 508M 97M 385M 21% /boot

 When you have multiple Oracle APEX environments, e.g., development, test, UAT and production, and for multiple groups, one of the confusing things is that sometimes developers are lost on which environment they’re working on.
 Most of technically proficient developers can make a distinction easily from the URLs they’re currently using.
 However, most of less technically proficient (e.g., business users) sometimes cannot.

 When I was offered to review this book, I was so excited.
 The topic is probably one of the least popular topics in the Android development circle based on the number of books written on Android.
 Most of the books in the market tend to cover solely on the area of actual development because it gives readers an instant gratification when creating something.
-However, it is unfortunate (but true) that the application testing might be something most developers least think about, or if they do, they not do it systematically.
-(I’m guilty of this as well.)
-I would like (more...)
+However, it is unfortunate (but true) that the application testing might be (more...)

 Oracle APEX provides multiple ways for authentication.
 The most commonly used one is the LDAP authentication.
 Configuring it is very straight-forward in most cases – just providing the LDAP host, port, whether or not to use SSL, and finally the DN string.
 See here and here for posts about APEX LDAP configuration.